 I’ve also come to realize that the script is a living, breathing document of its own.
 Hamilton’s design shifts from stage to stage, from time to time, as the social and political context changes.
 For instance, when I was watching in November, I heard people laugh at Jefferson’s line about a “quid pro quo.”
 I’ve never seen the show elsewhere, but I’m pretty sure the former president’s quip didn’t garner so many laughs back in 2015.
 Context is everything, and Hamilton wields it like a knife.

 But why does this matter?
 What does this mean for us?
 Well, as we contemplate the impact art has on us, it’s important to consider what creates lasting resonance amongst the American public.
-Hamilton’s still going strong after 5 years, and I’m confident that it will maintain popularity for decades to come.
-As the up-and-coming generation, we must be cognizant of how this modern classic may shape us, and the generations to come.
-As we grow into adulthood, we must remember that Hamilton’s influence will follow, aging right alongside us.
+Hamilton’s still going strong after 5 years, and I’m confident that the musical will maintain popularity for decades to come.
+As the up-and-coming generation, we must be cognizant of how this modern classic may shape us and the future generations.
+As we become adults, we must remember that Hamilton’s influence will follow, aging right alongside us.